iRNA-COSI/APAeval/summary_workflows/README.md

 3. Consolidation

-The "dockers" directories contain Dockerfiles, requirements, and OEB `.json` templates, as well as *python scripts* that do the actual lifting. **These scripts are where you most likely will have to make adjustments for different benchmarking events**.
+The "dockers" directories contain Dockerfiles, requirements, and OEB `.json` templates.
+In order to create datasets that are compatible with the [Elixir Benchmarking Data Model][elixir-data-model], **the provided JSON templates have to be used**.
+The provided *python scripts* are where the action happens: **These scripts are where you most likely will have to make adjustments for different benchmarking events**.

 ## HOW TO